sean-engelstad/sean-engelstad/README.md

-Hi, I'm Sean Engelstad, a Master's Aerospace Engineering student at Georgia Tech I work in the Structural Analysis and Multidisciplinary Design Optimization Research lab (SMDO) at Georgia Tech under Dr. Graeme Kennedy
+I'm a Master's student in Aerospace Engineering at the Georgia Institute of Technology.
+I work in the Structural Analysis and Multidisciplinary Design Optimization Research lab (SMDO) at Georgia Tech under Dr. Graeme Kennedy.
 My research interests include aeroelasticity, structural analysis, and fluid mechanics.
-I have also gotten into machine learning recently.
+I also work on machine learning from time to time.